McDonald's Outperforms on a Downbeat Day

 Economic fears are also rising in Europe, where Italian elections are taking place.
 Polls currently show that the Italian congress will be heavily divided between a center-left alliance led by Pier Luigi Bersani and a center-right alliance led by former Prime Minister Silvio Berlusconi.
 This has investors worried that Italy will not follow through on austerity measures, refreshing fears in the European debt markets.

 Markets in Europe finished the day up, but that was before any results were available for the Italian elections.
-In the U.S., the market started the day strong but have since turned negative.
+In the U.S., the market started the day strong but since slowed turn and turned negative.

 Today's Dow leader